TeralaShivaKumar/TeralaShivaKumar/README.md

 - 👋 Hi, I’m @TeralaShivaKumar
-- 👀 I’m interested in wwrb development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shivakumarterala@gmail.com